Bay Area Teen Education and Engagement Initiative

 Jewish LearningWorks is delighted to be a partner in the launch of the Bay Area Jewish Teen Education and Engagement Initiative, a multi-year, cross-regional endeavor designed to increase meaningful engagement of Jewish teens during their high school years.

 Professional development represents one of five foundational components of the Teen Initiative, and recognizes the critical role that well-trained, high caliber Jewish educators play in successfully engaging teens.
-A suite of learning opportunities will focus on providing youth professionals with knowledge, skills and tools in three essential areas: development of meaningful Jewish content in experiential education, adolescent development and teen mental health, and personal and professional growth.
+Learning opportunities focus on providing youth professionals with knowledge, skills and tools in three essential areas: development of meaningful Jewish content in experiential education, adolescent development and teen mental health, and personal and professional growth.

 Join the conversation on Facebook!